Dr Bing Wang

 Committee Memberships

-Date Role Committee Institution Country 2025 - ongoing Member Healthy Development Adelaide (HDA) Scientific Review Committee University of Adelaide Australia 2024 - ongoing Member Conference Advisory Committee for the national Communicable Diseases & Immunisation Conference Public Health Association of Australia Australia 2019 - 2020 Member Early and Mid-Career Research Council Robinson Research Institute (RRI), University of Adelaide Australia -
+Date Role Committee Institution Country 2025 - ongoing Member Healthy Development Adelaide (HDA) Scientific Review Committee University of Adelaide Australia 2024 - 2025 Member Conference Advisory Committee for the national Communicable Diseases & Immunisation Conference Public Health Association of Australia Australia 2019 - 2020 Member Early and Mid-Career Research Council Robinson Research Institute (RRI), University of Adelaide Australia -

 Review, Assessment, Editorial and Advice

-Date Title Type Institution Country 2024 - ongoing NHMRC e-Asia Joint Program review panel Grant Assessment NHMRC - 2020 - ongoing Poster assessor for the Florey Postgraduate Research Conference & Robinson Research Institute Symposium Peer Review University of Adelaide - 2019 - ongoing Abstract reviewer Peer Review Public Health Association of Australia -
+Date Title Type Institution Country 2024 - 2025 NHMRC e-Asia Joint Program review panel Grant Assessment NHMRC - 2020 - ongoing Poster assessor for the Florey Postgraduate Research Conference & Robinson Research Institute Symposium Peer Review University of Adelaide - 2019 - ongoing Abstract reviewer Peer Review Public Health Association of Australia -

 Connect With Me